 Samsung UE43AU7100 2021 43-inch TV

-Simply put, this is the best 43-inch TV we've tested this year.
+Simply put, this is the best 43-inch TV we tested last year.
 It boasts a surprisingly mature and consistent picture performance and the full, excellent Samsung smart platform, which gives access to more or less every streaming service under the sun.

 Let's cut straight to the chase: this is our favourite TV of 2021.
-The OLED806 series is just brilliant, offering super-punchy and crisp images, solid sound, Ambilight and loads of next-gen gaming features, and at 48 inches it's compact enough for any lounge.
+The OLED806 series is just brilliant, offering super-punchy and crisp images, solid sound, Ambilight and loads of next-gen gaming features.
+And at 48 inches, it's compact enough for almost any lounge.

 The best US TV deals available right now